BTCEnoch/enochian/templates/CHATGPT_GOVERNOR_TRAIT_EMBODIMENT_PROMPT.md

      }
    }

+directory sources:
+- https://github.com/BTCEnoch/enochian/tree/master/governor_indexes - all lists of available answers - the only answers allowed, defined by category.

+https://github.com/BTCEnoch/enochian/blob/master/sources_of_truth/enochian_governors_advanced.json the governor dossier for all governors

+https://github.com/BTCEnoch/enochian/blob/master/governor_indexes/READ_ME.md - Approach to web research

+Use the github AND the web to gather enough information to comfortably make decisions from the lists of available choices (available in the scripts in governor_indexes directoy. )
-Use the github, and the governors_index directory to find all the associated content you will need for available options to chose from during the interview
+Within the individual json files will you find all the available answers to select from during the interview questions.

-handle each governor 1 at a time, taking on the embodiment of each governor based on their traits, and then answer each question as each governor seperately
+Handle each governor 1 at a time.
+Take on the complete embodiment of each governor based on their traits, and then answer each of the 14 questions as each governor.

 Provide the output for all in a single json document